ghurson/Eat-Ship-and-Go-Home/_posts/2016-01-08-introduction-to-wordpress.md

 ### Pages

 The content and structure of a Wordpress site is set by the information in the database.
 When a user creates a page in a Wordpress installation, they are creating a "post object" in the database.
-When that page is requested by a user through a URL request, what they are seeing is a template file that is loaded based on the *rules of the template* with the appropriate variables in place.
+When that page is requested by a user through a URL request, what they are seeing is a template file that is loaded based on the Template Heirarchy with the appropriate variables in place.

 ### Arrays